How To Get Involved

 A FUNtastic, Flexible, Paddlesport Challenge

-Cross Stream Challenge is a tool coaches can use to add variety and fun to their coaching repertoire.
+Cross Stream Challenge is a tool paddlesport instructors can use to add variety and fun to their coaching repertoire.
 The aims are to develop and challenge boat handling skills, develop strokes and moves, whilst blending Slalom, Freestyle, Polo, with a touch of Wild Water and Flat Water Racing maybe a bit of surf.
 The Cross Stream Challenge has been designed to offer something for everyone.

 What underpins the Challenge is the total flexibility in its delivery, focusing on the paddler, not just the boat.
 The challenge will help to provide paddlers with developing skill based around a predetermined course in managed and measured environment.
 The challenge will fully open the doors of our sport for all paddlers, providing an opportunity to experience the many different disciplines and helping coaches spot where an individual is most motivated.